 Product reviews are found on the biggest e-commerce sites in the world.
-Not only do marketplace websites like Amazon and Etsy have reviews, but plenty of individual stores do, too.
+Not only do marketplace websites like Amazon and Etsy have plenty of reviews, but many individual online shops do, too.
 By now, it's clear that consumers rely heavily on reviews to guide them through many of their purchase decisions, whether online or off.
 In today’s blog, let’s have a look at why your shop needs product reviews (with some supporting statistics) and you'll learn about your different options when it comes to collecting them.

 Before we begin, here is an overview of the different sections of this blog, so you can skip ahead if you prefer: